kaihendry/sg/README.md

 TODO:

-* Figure out how to iframe different graphs in a nicer way
+* Figure out how to iframe different graphs in a nicer way than [this](http://stats.webconverger.org/x220/temp/iframe.html)
 * Emulate http://www.geckoboard.com/

-## On $SG_HOST you might want to log the load average

-	cat /proc/loadavg | sg-client -g load

-You don't need to use SSH.
-No destination implies local.

-You can use `/dev/stdin` instead of supplying `sg-client` a file to read.

 ## Running the service on $SG_HOST